Cavanal Hill

 Cavanal Hill (officially Cavanal Mountain), located near Poteau, Oklahoma, is described by a sign at its base as the "'World's Highest Hill' – Elevation: 1,999 feet".
 The actual summit elevation is 2385 ft above sea level; the difference in elevation between the summit and the Poteau River 3 mi to the north is 1960 ft.

 Hill / mountain

-The billing is based on a delineation between a hill and a mountain, that being if the geographical feature were 2,000 feet or higher than its base, then it would be classified as a mountain instead of a hill.
+The billing is based on a delineation between a hill and a mountain, that being if the geographical feature were 2,000 feet or higher than its base.
 However, the United States Geographic Names Information System contains thousands of summits with "hill" in their names which are higher than 2,000 feet.